gemfire/gemfire-examples/wan/README.md

         $ ../gradlew build

-2. Run the script that starts the London cluster (1 locator and 2 servers) and creates the gateway senders and receivers.

-        $ gfsh run --file=scripts/start-ln.gfsh

-3. Run the script that starts the New York cluster (1 locator and 2 servers) and creates the gateway senders and receivers.
+2. Run the script that starts the London and New York clusters.
+Each cluster includes one locator and two servers.
+Each server configures one gateway sender, one gateway receiver and one partitioned region attached to the gateway sender.

-        $ gfsh run --file=scripts/start-ny.gfsh

-4. Run the script that creates the example-region in each cluster and associates the gateway senders to this region.

-        $ gfsh run --file=scripts/start-wan.gfsh
+        $ gfsh run --file=scripts/start.gfsh

 5. Run the client example app that connects to the London cluster and puts 10 entries into the `example-region`.
 The data will be automatically sent to the New York cluster,